-A common way for homeowners to keep their pond water clear is by the use of a UV clarifier.
+A common way for homeowners to keep their pond water clear is by the use of a UV pond filter.
 If you use a high-quality biological filter that is capable of filtering your size pond and fish load you will not likely need a UV pond sterlizer.
 If the filter is not capable of filtering your pond, you will have excess nutrients in the water and will likely have a green water algae problem.
-A UV clarifier works by passing the water through a tube next to a UV bulb.
+A UV pond filter works by passing the water through a tube next to a UV bulb.
 The high intensity light kills off the microscopic algae cells that form green water.
 Make no mistake, a UV will not control string algae since the string algae do not flow through the tube next to the the light bulb.

 You will notice some manufacturers call their units UV pond sterilizers.
 The only difference between a UV clarifier and a UV sterilizer is how fast the water flows through the tube.
 Algae cells are relatively easy to kill so you can pass the water (and the cells) through the tube at a faster rate and still achieve results.
 Many other microorganisms (bacteria, virus strains, etc.) are harder to kill so the water needs to pass through the tube slower to achieve a complete kill.
 The slower the water passes through, the smaller the pond size it can effectively control.
 Manufacturers who try to control algae call their units “clarifiers” and publish higher flow rates while those who sterilize the water of all living organisms use slower flow rates.
 A UV clarifier can be used as a sterilizer by simply slowing down the flow of water passing through it.